-5.5 Proposed Recommendation on how covered entities could consider interacting with ESG ratings and data products providers
+5.5 Recommendation on how covered entities could consider interacting with ESG ratings and data products providers

-The final part of IOSCO's proposed recommendations addresses those entities covered by ESG ratings and data products providers.
+The final part of IOSCO's recommendations addresses those entities covered by ESG ratings and data products providers.
 This element is included with the intention to address the full spectrum of issues relevant to the production of ESG ratings and data products.
-For the entities covered by these products, IOSCO proposes recommending that they consider disclosing information in a manner that is consistent, predictable and easy to access.
-In this regard, some practical steps that could be considered might include ensuring that sustainability information is made public and is consolidated in the minimum number of locations, with maximum visibility over previous and upcoming disclosures.
-These steps may help provide ESG ratings and data products providers with the information they need to carry out up to date and accurate assessments, which might reduce the burden on covered entities to follow up with providers to discuss any errors or omissions.
+For the entities covered by these products, IOSCO recommends that they consider disclosing information in a manner that is consistent, predictable and easy to access.
+In this regard, some practical steps that could be considered might include making sustainability information public and consolidating it in the minimum number of locations, with maximum visibility over previous and upcoming disclosures.
+These steps may help provide ESG ratings and data products providers with the information they need to carry out up to date and accurate assessments, which might reduce the burden on covered entities to follow up with providers to discuss any errors or omissions.28